 While visiting Geneva Botanical Garden, we can enjoy a plethora of plants, gardens, two greenhouses, and animals, and learn about all of them as well.
 Switzerland would benefit greatly from having each city have its own lovely botanical garden as beautiful as the one in Geneva.

 The Geneva Botanical Garden is a wonderful place to visit and you can visit it at any time of the year, even in rainy weather.
-I am amazed at how well maintained and how educational it is for Geneva residents and visitors.
+I am amazed at how well-maintained and how educational it is for Geneva residents and visitors.

+For anyone interested in botany, gardening, or the natural world, the Geneva Botanical Garden is a must-see.
 While I am happy to have seen it, I am eager to visit it again another time, ideally in the spring.
 So while visiting Geneva, you should definitely take the time to check it out if you can.
 Enjoy!

 - Zurich to Geneva Train: All You Need to Know